Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Introduction

-There are some results on this topic so far, especially following the weak convergence approach introduced by \cite{Budhiraja-Chen-Dupuis, Budhiraja-Dupuis-Maroulas} for the case of Poisson random measures.
-We also refer to \cite{A1, A2, Bao-Yuan, Budhiraja-Chen-Dupuis, Dong-Xiong-Zhai-Zhang,Feng-Kurtz, Rockner-Zhang,Swiech-Zabczyk,Xiong Zhai, Xu-Zhang,Yang-Zhai-Zhang,Zhai-Zhang} for related results.
-For the case of the 2-D Navier-Stokes equations, the paper \cite{Xu-Zhang} dealt with the additive L\'evy noise, and \cite{Zhai-Zhang} and \cite{Xiong Zhai} studied the case for multiplicative L\'evy noise.
-These results use the strong solutions in the probabilistic sense.
-To establish our results, we will use the weak convergence approach introduced by Budhiraja, Dupuis and Maroulas in \cite{Budhiraja-Dupuis-Maroulas} for the case of Poisson random measures.
-Compared with the existing results in the literature, our main concern is the strong solutions in PDE sense, hence we need new \emph{a priori} estimates to establish the tightness of the solutions of the perturbed equations, see Lemmas \ref{lem3 LDP deter 1}, \ref{lem LDP stochastic 01}--\ref{lem LDP stochastic 05}.
-This is non-trivial.
+To prove our results, we use the weak convergence approach introduced by Budhiraja, Dupuis, and others in \cite{Budhiraja-Chen-Dupuis,Budhiraja-Dupuis-Maroulas} for the case of Poisson random measures, which has been proved to be very effective to study the LDP for finite/infinite dimensional SDEs driven by L\'evy processes; see \cite{Bao-Yuan,Budhiraja-Chen-Dupuis,Budhiraja-Dupuis-Ganguly,Dong-Xiong-Zhai-Zhang,Xiong Zhai, Yang-Zhai-Zhang,Zhai-Zhang,Zheng Zhai Zhang}.
+Compared with the existing results, our main object are the strong solutions in the PDE sense, and hence we need to find new \emph{a priori} estimates to establish the tightness of the solutions of the perturbed equations; see Lemmata \ref{lem3 LDP deter 1}, \ref{lem LDP stochastic 01}--\ref{lem LDP stochastic 05}.
+We believe that this is nontrivial.